 Reducing the number of assessments of optional or mandatory moderated units in 2021/22

 If teachers need to free up time spent on assessment to help address students’ loss of learning, we will allow a reduction in the number of assessments taken of moderated units as we first announced in December 2020.
-Delivering the content is vital for your students’ progression and all content must be taught for the units due to be taken in 2021/22.
+Delivering the content is vital for your students’ progression and all content must be taught, as far as possible, for the units due to be taken in 2021/22.

 For students certificating in 2021/22 the reduction in the number of assessments taken can only include mandatory moderated assessment where a qualification only has mandatory units or the student does not have any optional moderated assessments left to take.
 Students certificating in 2021/22 must take assessments this year.